CuddleNewMexico/cuddlenewmexico.github.io/resources/text/email_day_before_santa_fe.md

 >    Phone: +1.858.336.6560

 Thanks, Look forward to seeing you there!
-Your Facilitators,
+Your Facilitator,
-Pamela Bradford & Llewellyn Falco
+Llewellyn Falco